oleo65/graphene-django-firebase-auth/README.md

 The `Firebase JWT Token` is extracted from the header and evaluated by the middleware.
 It is then send to the authorization backend(s) for validation and django user matching.
 If successful the `context.user` will be properly populated with the matched user and will be available for further processing.

+### How does it work on the backend?

+1. The client provides the firebase jwt token via HTTP headers to the django backend via graphql request.
+1. The middleware extracts the token from the request context and delegates authentication to the authentication backend.
+1. The authentication backend performs multiple steps to authenticate a user.
+  1. Validates the token with `Firebase`.
+  1. If valid, tries to retrieve a matching django user from the database via `firebase_uid`
+  1. If not found, tries to get an user as fallback via email.
+If found, adds the `firebase_uid` for future reference.
+This helps linking already existing accounts.
+  1. If failed, creates an django user account with the provided infos from `Firebase`, using `firebase_uid` as username and `email` as email.
+  1. Returns the user object and performs the login.

+### Using the logged in user

 You can access `info.context.user` to add authentication logic, such as with the following: